YazanAlaiwah-401-advanced-javascript/data-structures-and-algorithms/Data-Structures/linked-list/README.md

 3. toString -> to show all the data as a chain in string type end with null
 4. insertAfter -> to add node after the value passed
 5. insertBefore -> to add node before the value passed
+6. kthFromEnd -> to have the value of the pass index in reverse way

 ## Approach & Efficiency